United Way Programs

 Dolly Parton Imagination Library sends out age-appropriate books on a monthly basis to registered children until they reach the age of 5.

 We have capped the number of children we are able to serve.
 We are not taking new registrations at this time.

 Each month United Way hosts a free food distribution event in both Douglas and Pope Counties.
 Anyone who eats and lives in the coordinating county is able to attend and utilize this program.

 Upcoming Food Drop Date

 Plant an Extra Row encourages gardeners to plant additional produce with the intention of donating it.
 Donations are placed outside of our office and are made available to the community.
 Gardeners are able to make produce donations at our office during summer months and early fall.

 A Poverty Simulation is an interactive experience where participants take on different roles that place them into typical scenarios that low-income families face.
 Roles are based off of real families.
 The goal of those participating in the simulation is to meet the needs of their family for one month.

 Traveling Tree House

 The Traveling Tree House is a mobile learning center that is staffed with licensed educators and provides free literacy based programming.
 The Tree House stops at several designated locations within Douglas County over the summer.
-For the summer of 2020 the Traveling Tree House is still ON!
-However, to follow current CDC recommendations around gathering the Traveling Tree House will not be taking place in local parks.
-Click here to learn more!
+Due to CDC recommendations around gathering the 2020 Traveling Tree House delivered Tool Kits to designated stops, then held programming online and at our Facebook page @TravelingTreeHouseUW